Michael J. Nelson: Post-MST3K

 In 2006, Nelson was appointed Chief Content Producer for Legend Films.
 He is responsible for building and leading the company's creative content, providing continuous commentaries, and developing other premium web-based programming.
 "I'm very excited.
 Legend Films is such a great fit for me—talented people who consistently put out a great product.
 Plus, there are Flaming Hot Cheetos in the lunch room vending machine.
 That made it an easy choice to join the team," enthused Nelson.

 One of the projects put together by Nelson and Legend Films was RiffTrax, a website offering the purchase of downloadable audio commentaries once again costarring two former MST3K cast members Kevin Murphy and Bill Corbett.
 The first commentary made available through the service was for Road House.
 In a September 2006 interview, Nelson said he felt that Rifftrax may be the closest thing to a reunion of the Mystery Science Theater 3000 team.
-In 2016, additional MST3K alumni, Joel Hodgson, Trace Beaulieu, and Frank Conniff, all appeared for a live reunion at the State Theatre in Minneapolis with Nelson, Murphy and Corbett.
+In 2016, additional MST3K alumni, Joel Hodgson, Trace Beaulieu, Frank Conniff, Mary Jo Pehl, and Bridget Jones Nelson all appeared for a live reunion at the State Theatre in Minneapolis with Nelson, Murphy and Corbett.
 They were also joined by the newest host, Jonah Ray.